African Commission on Human and Peoples’ Rights – 61st session

 Madame Chairperson, distinguished Commissioners, State Delegates, representatives of NHRIs and NGOs.

 On behalf of DefendDefenders, I would like to congratulate the African Commission on its 30 years of existence.
 Resolutions and decisions by this Commission have grounded our work, guiding us and giving us legitimacy as African human rights defenders.
 Today, we believe more than ever that there can be strong African consensus on the fundamental necessity to promote and respect human rights.
 The adoption of Guidelines on Freedom of Association and Peaceful Assembly (Niamey, Niger, 2017) represent a major achievement, and we recommend states to implement them, particularly given the crackdowns we have experienced in the context of elections.
 We also urge the Commission to maintain and strengthen its independent and unique voice on the continent.
-Its decision to adopt a resolution condemning violence and discrimination against gay, lesbian, bisexual and transgender persons (Luanda, Angola, 2014), and to grant observer status to the Coalition of African Lesbians are examples of its unwavering commitment to protect every individual’s human rights.
+Its decision to adopt a resolution condemning violence and discrimination against minority persons (Luanda, Angola, 2014), and to grant observer status to the Coalition are examples of its unwavering commitment to protect every individual’s human rights.

 However, as we celebrate this milestone, the human rights situation for many in the East and Horn of Africa remains extremely grave and needs the attention of the Commission.